marginaltech/marginaltech.github.io/index.md

 Like many good things in life, the passage of time between (2) and (3) is crucial and under-appreciated.
 This is what innovation looks like behind the curtain.
-You can't buy your way straight to (3), although plenty of people will sell you that if your buying.
+You can't buy your way straight to (3), although plenty of people will sell you that if you're buying.

 ### I help organisations elicit ends and execute means.